Jewelry pliers are absolute essentials for any aspiring jeweler (whether beginner or not!)

 Nylon Jaw Pliers

 Nylon jaw pliers are designed for shaping and sculpting craft wire and for wire wrapping.
 Nylon jaws protect the surface finish of wire or other materials.
 I use mine mostly for straightening wire.
-For a demonstration, click here to watch my wire straightening video.

 For making your crimps look like and neat.
 Not an essential though – you can flatten the crimps with flat or chain-nosed pliers and they’ll do their job